CloverJoy/my-wave-portal/README.md

 # my-wave-portal

-My first solidity smart contract development training on hardhat environment.
+My first solidity smart contract development training on hardhat environment!
+Twitter but you tweet it with your wallet!

 # Basic Sample Hardhat Project